 Electric beater (whisk) either free standing or hand held

-- Place Melt & Pour Soap into a microwave safe bowl three times larger than you think you need! ie. 2 litres is a good size
+- Place diced Melt & Pour Soap into a microwave safe bowl three times larger than you think you need! ie. 2 litres is a good size.

-- Lightly seal with some Cling Wrap leaving a hole for air to escape, and heat on medium for up to 2 minutes or until fully melted.
-Do not over heat, do keep an eye on it, and then remove from the microwave as soon as it's melted
+- Loosely cover the jug with some cardboard, and heat on medium for up to 2 minutes or until fully melted.
+Do not over heat, do keep an eye on it, and then remove from the microwave as soon as it's melted.

-- Add the Foamy Bath Butter to the melted Melt & Pour Soap and re-heat for 1 to 2 minutes on medium until melted
+- Add the unmelted Foamy Bath Butter to the melted Melt & Pour Soap and squash into the melted base.
+Re-heat for 1 to 2 minutes ononly if needed until it's an even cocsistency.

-- Now add the liquid glycerine to the melted soaps
+- Now add the liquid glycerine to the melted soap bases.

-Place your hand held mixer (unless you have a special free standing mixer for your soaping (which in this case would help as it’s a tough mixing job.
-However I use my regular Woolies El Cheapo twin whisk beater for this type of thing), and begin to mix the melted Soaps and liquid Glycerine mixture on low
+- Place your hand held mixer (unless you have a special free standing mixer for your soaping which in this case would help as it’s a tough mixing job) into the mixture and mix briefly on low.
+However I use my regular Woolies El Cheapo twin whisk beater for this type of thing successfully.

-Turn up to high and very quickly you will see the mixture form a marshmallow type consistency.
-If you have the mixture too hot, just leave it to sit for a while whilst it cools a little
+- Turn up to high and very quickly you will see the mixture form a marshmallow type consistency.
+If you have the mixture too hot it will remain quite liquid, just leave it to sit for a while whilst it cools a little and then whip.

-- Scrape down the sides of the bowl, and if not making into scoops, spoon into the containers
+- Scrape down the sides of the bowl well, and if not making into scoops, spoon into the containers.

 Recipe Quantity: The recipe above makes approximately 1kg.
 This is an approximate weight because depending on the amount of and type of sugar used this will vary.
 The number of tubs required is also dependant on the size of scoops you make and the type of ice cream scoop, and of course if you are just spooning the scrub into jars or tubs and not using the scoop shape.